GaelleMarais/video-recognition-unity/README.md

 ![hsv](https://user-images.githubusercontent.com/14167172/72055168-9868a980-32ca-11ea-8e76-8c017250eac0.PNG)

-Shape can be changed in the script.
+The shape can be changed in the script.